Millsap helps Nuggets rally, stun Clippers 111-105 in Game 5

 LAKE BUENA VISTA, Fla.
+(AP) — Desperate times brings out the best in the Denver Nuggets.

+So does a 35-year-old veteran willing to scuffle and stand his ground.

-(AP) — Paul Millsap scored 14 of his 17 points in the third quarter, Michael Porter Jr. made a late 3-pointer and the Denver Nuggets overcame a 15-point, second-half deficit to stun the Los Angeles Clippers 111-105 on Friday night in Game 5.
+Paul Millsap ignited the Nuggets with a fracas before scoring 14 of his 17 points in the third quarter, Michael Porter Jr. made a late 3-pointer and the Nuggets overcame a 15-point, second-half deficit to stun the Los Angeles Clippers 111-105 on Friday night in Game 5.

-Denver — down 16 in the first half — trailed 61-46 with 9:42 remaining in the third before rallying behind the 35-year-old Millsap.

-The Nuggets took their first lead on Nikola Jokic’s 3-pointer with 7:06 left and extended it to eight.
-After the Clippers pulled within a basket, Porter hit a deep 3-pointer with 1:11 remaining to all but wrap it up.
+Don’t evict the Nuggets out of the bubble just yet.
+They’ve pulled to 3-2 in their best-of-seven series.

+“Everybody continues to count us out,” Nuggets coach Michael Malone said.
+“That’s the way we like it.”

 This marked Denver’s fourth elimination-game win of this postseason, the team’s most since capturing six win-or-go-home games during the 1994 playoff run.
 The Nuggets came back from a 3-1 deficit to win their first-round series against Utah.

-Kawhi Leonard scored 36 points and Paul George added 26 for the Clippers, who are searching for the franchise’s first appearance in a conference finals.
+Kawhi Leonard scored 36 points and George added 26 for the Clippers, who are searching for the franchise’s first appearance in a conference finals.
 They’re 0-6 in games where they could clinch a trip to the conference finals.

-Millsap and Marcus Morris jawed at each other face-to-face late in the first half and had to be separated.
-Morris was given a technical foul.
+“They played desperation ball.
+They didn’t have a choice,” George said.
+“Credit them for not wanting to go home.
+They played great down the stretch.
+We just had to match it.

+“We’re in the driver’s seat.
+We had them were we wanted them.
+We should’ve put them away.
+They came back and won the game.
+Comes down to Game 6.”

 TIP-INS